 of well-nigh all the wealth in the Western Isles.

 Modern Alliterative Meter

-Although most examples of alliterative meter are found in Old English verse, there are more contemporary examples.
+Although most examples of an alliterative meter are found in Old English verse, there are more contemporary examples.
 For example, J.R.R.
 Tolkien used alliterative verse when composing The Legend of Sigurd and Gundrun, The Lay of the Children of Húrin, and The Homecoming of Beorhtnoth Beorhthelm’s Son.
 As a scholar of Middle and Old English, he was well aware of the tradition he was tapping into.
 This is only one of the ways that Old English, Norse, and Germanic poetry and myth inspired Tolkien’s works.
 C.S.
-Lewis and W. H. Auden are also remembered for their occasional use of alliterative meter.
+Lewis and W. H. Auden are also remembered for their occasional use of an alliterative meter.
 The latter used a modified version in his poem, ‘The Age of Anxiety.’
 Lewis used the form in a long narrative poem, ‘The Nameless Isle.’

 Alliterative verse is different from syllabic verse or accentual- syllabic verse due to its reliance on consonant sounds.
 These are used at the beginning of stressed syllables, usually stationed at the beginning and end of lines.